Skip to main content

 - Employee Leave Accrual Rates (rates at which an employee earns vacation and sick leave) are available through your Service Channel payroll team.

 - How does an employee report time off that is part of the Family Medical Leave Act (FMLA)?

 - In the Time Reporting System, there isn't a specific category for FMLA leave.
 FMLA leave can include Sick Leave, Vacation Leave, or Leave Without Pay (LWOP).
 You should select the appropriate option on your timesheet.

 In the Timesheet Comments section you should add a note indicating the dates on which FMLA was taken.
 For example, if the vacation you took on 9/22 was for FMLA purposes, you should add a comment indicating "9/22: Vacation time: FMLA."

 - If an employee transitions from one department to another in the middle of an active pay period, which department is responsible for the holiday/sick leave/vacation pay reported in that pay period?

 - The responsible department is the one for which the employee was officially working when the sick leave/vacation was reported or when the holiday occurred.
-For example, if Sam has an end date of 4/12 in Dept A and begins work in Dept B on 4/13, any sick leave/vacation or holiday on or after 4/13 is the responsibility of Dept B. The department may need to make adjustments in OPTRS to ensure that the leave and holiday times are reported correctly.
+For example, if Sam has an end date of 4/12 in Dept A and begins work in Dept B on 4/13, any sick leave/vacation or holiday on or after 4/13 is the responsibility of Dept B. The department may need to make adjustments on your timesheet to ensure that the leave and holiday times are reported correctly.